On the other foot, Matt Roach garage rages about the trauma of getting clothes for Xmas in “Toys for Boys.” He’s going to need therapy.

 1968: The Beatles rock softly with the Paul McCartney ‘Blackbird.’
 The Withers play nice with their “Reindeer.”

 1972: all-Rush mixtape has an adorable take on Bread’s ‘Guitar Man’ with an unapproachable “Santa Man.”
 The original hit number 11 on Billboard, but was no ‘Baby, I’ma Want You.’
-The parody is groovy.
+And yet the parody is groovy gravy.

 1974 Carl Douglas sold 11 million ‘Kung Fu Fighting’ singles and became one of the greatest one-hit wonders of all time.
 The Withers get kazoo crazy with “Christmas Lighting.”